A sprint tri offering a bike and run course closed to traffic, spectacular water views and a fabulous finish in historic Fort Taber Park.

 Refunds: Refunds may be requested no less than 60 days from the date of the race.
 Refunds will be issued less a $25 processing fee.
 Refund requests must be submitted via email to info@SunMultisportEvents.com.
 Refund requests received less than 60 days from the date of the event will be denied.
 Note that any USAT fees collected during the registration process are transmitted directly to USAT and are, therefore, not refundable.
 Online processing fees are also non-refundable.

 Transfers to other SME races: Registered athletes that are unable to race may transfer to another 2014 SME race.
 Transfer requests must be made no less than 30 days from the race date.
 If the registration fee for the race transferred to is LESS than the registration fee already paid, the difference in price is forfeited.
-If the registration fee for the race transferred to is MORE than the registration fee paid you will be required to pay the difference in registration fees.
+If the registration fee for the race transferred to is MORE than the registration fee paid you will be required to pay the difference in registration fees plus a $15 administration fee.
 Note that any USAT fees collected during the registration process are transmitted directly to USAT and are, therefore, not refundable.
 Online processing fees are also non-refundable.

 The exchange, transfer or sale of entries to other athletes: The exchange, transfer or sale of entries to other athletes is strictly prohibited.